Ruth Bunzel: Professional career

-During her early career, Bunzel worked as a lecturer at Barnard College from 1929 to 1930 and at Columbia University between 1933-1935 and 1937–1940.
+During her early career, Bunzel worked as a lecturer at Barnard College from 1929 to 1930, then at Columbia University from 1933 to 1935 and 1937 to 1940.
 Like many other female anthropologists at Columbia University, including Isabel Kelly, Ruth Landes, and Eleanor Leacock, Bunzel never held a full-time university appointment or tenure.

 During her professional career, Bunzel faced social gender politics that prevented her from obtaining a tenure position and threatened her fieldwork.
 Some of her male colleagues spread inflammatory rumors about unprofessional activity in Chichicastenango that negatively affected Bunzel's professional support among colleagues and prevented her from obtaining a full-time university position.

 During World War II, Bunzel worked in England translating broadcasts from English to Spanish and translating incoming Spanish broadcasts for the U.S. Government Office of War Information from 1942 to 1945.
 Bunzel also contributed to propaganda analysis efforts.
 After World War II, she became involved in the RCC, the Columbia University Research in Contemporary Cultures Project.
-This project was funded by the office of Naval Research to study different cultures and Bunzel lead a research group studying China which interviewed Chinese immigrants in New York City between 1947 and 1951.
+This project was funded by the office of Naval Research to study different cultures.
+Bunzel led a research group studying China which interviewed Chinese immigrants in New York City between 1947 and 1951.
 In 1951 and 1952, Bunzel developed interview techniques at the Bureau of Applied Social Research project until her appointment as an adjunct professor of anthropology at Columbia University in 1953.

 Later life

 From 1969 to 1987, Bunzel served as a senior research associate at Columbia University.
-According to her official appointment card, Bunzel retired in 1966 from her position at Columbia University but even after her official retirement, continued to teach until 1972.
+According to her official appointment card, Bunzel retired in 1966 from her position at Columbia University but even after her official retirement, she continued to teach until 1972.
 From 1972 to 1974, Bunzel worked as a visiting professor at Bennington College.
-Bunzel had a heart attack on January 14, 1990, and died at the age of 91 in St. Vincent's-Roosevelt Hospital Center.
+On January 14, 1990, Bunzel had a heart attack and died at the age of 91 in St. Vincent's-Roosevelt Hospital Center.

 The Ruth Leah Bunzel Papers are currently housed at the National Anthropological Archives, including correspondence, manuscripts, notes, research files, teaching materials, artwork, sound recordings, and more.